edwardgurney/football-quiz/README.md

 ## **Fixed bugs in this version 1**

 - On one of the losing screens on iphones the play again button was clashing with the 'you lost' commentary box above it.
 This was fixed.

+- There was a console.log error: Cannot set property 'innertext' of null. this was becasue it was looking for the question counter on the landing page and it didn't exist.
+It was fixed by adding an if statement within the newgame function.

 ## **Deployment**